 some of us decided to go for a walk.

-clear sky full of stars.
+by a clear sky full of stars.
 I had never seen so many stars in my whole

 life.

-But even this was nowhere as scenic as the Milky Way, so clear and so astonishing.
+But even this was nowhere as scenic as the Milky Way, so clear and

-The sky was so beautiful that we were looking up half the time and thus
+so astonishing.
+The sky was so beautiful that we were looking up half the

-constantly losing the trail.
-The walk back to the camp wasn't exactly easy,
+time and thus constantly losing the trail.
+The walk back to the camp wasn't

-since it was behind a hill and the folks who had stayed back had not started
+exactly easy, since it was behind a hill and the folks who had stayed back

-a fire yet.
-So we just used my little torch, which I had gotten with a
+had not started a fire yet.
+So we just used my little torch, which I had

 After arriving back at the camp, we grouped together to chat the night